psenger/ReactJS-Rapid-Prototype-Template/README.md

 # ReactJS-Rapid-Prototype-Template

-A ReactJS Rapid Prototype Template
+A Simple ReactJS Rapid Prototype Template based on aik